 The Christian Life Commission supports the biblical definition of marriage as being between one man and one woman for a lifetime commitment.
 This has been the marriage standard for Christians dating back two millennia, and reflects an even longer biblical heritage.

-by Jay Netherton on April 16, 2015 in innovation
+by Jay Netherton on April 16, 2015 in uncategorized

 Table for 12

 by Kalie Lowrie on April 15, 2015 in faith